dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 .. image:: roc_diagram_default.png

-To generate the above plot, use the "empty" custom configuration file, minimal_roc_diagram.yaml.
-The default config file does not need to be explicitly listed, it is automatically loaded by the plotting code.

 Perform the following:

 * if using a conda environment, verify that you are running in the conda environment that